cloudurable/kafka-training/java/lab5.1/README.md

 }
 ```

-The StockPriceKafkaProducer main method creates a Kafka producer, then creates StockSender list passing each instance the producer.
+The `StockPriceKafkaProducer` main method creates a Kafka producer, then creates StockSender list passing each
+instance the producer.
-It then creates a thread pool (executorService) and runs each StockSender, which is runnable, in its own thread from the thread pool.
+It then creates a thread pool (`executorService`) and runs each `StockSender`, which is runnable, in its own thread
+from the thread pool.

 ## ***ACTION*** - EDIT src/main/java/com/cloudurable/kafka/producer/StockPriceKafkaProducer.java and follow the instructions in main.